1976 Tournament Players Championship

 The 1976 Tournament Players Championship was a golf tournament in Florida on the PGA Tour, held February 26 to March 1 at Inverrary Country Club in Lauderhill, northwest of Fort Lauderdale.
 This was the third Tournament Players Championship; Jack Nicklaus won his second title, three strokes ahead of runner-up J. C. Snead, similar to his 1974 win.

 Saturday was washed out by a thunderstorm; the third round was on Sunday and the final round on Monday.

 Defending champion Al Geiberger finished fifteen strokes back, in a tie for 24th place.

 The first two editions had been played in late summer, after the major championships; this year's began in late February.
+This was the final year the Tournament Players Championship name was attached to an established PGA Tour event.

 Venue

 This was the only Tournament Players Championship held in south Florida; the first was in Georgia and the second in Texas.
-It relocated to northeast Florida at Ponte Vedra Beach in 1977.
-Inverrary hosted an annual event on the PGA Tour from 1972 through 1983, which was not played in 1976.
+It relocated to northeast Florida at Ponte Vedra Beach in 1977, where it became a standalone event for the first time.
+The Cognizant Classic in the Palm Beaches, which is currently played in the Palm Beach area since 2003, was originally hosted by Inverrary from 1972 through 1983.
+The tournament recognises the 1976 Players Championship winner as a winner of their tournament, as from 1974-76, an established tournament was given the title with special qualifications.